 More detailed information about workshops will be coming soon.

-The Student ThinkTank is a full day meeting for students doing Doctoral or Masters projects in auditory display.
+The Student ThinkTank is a full day meeting for students doing projects in auditory display and sonification.
+This year we invite not only graduate students, but also undergraduate students to attend ThinkTank.
 It will be free of charge for conference participants and refreshments will be provided.
 In addition the formal presentations of successful applicants (as below) it is possible to attend as an observer.
 If you’d like to attend as an observer, please send an email to email@example.com.

 The ThinkTank is your chance to set a whole roomful of auditory researchers to work on your particular research issue, to help you choose which method, tool or technique to use to save you from heading down a dead end.
 Besides providing breakthrough insights into your particular project the ThinkTank will foster friendships and networks that are essential in an international community for auditory display.